OccMamba: Semantic Occupancy Prediction with State Space Models: Experiments

 \textbf{Generalization.} We apply our hierarchical Mamba module to the MonoScene\cite{monoscene} framework.
-Specifically, we replace the 3D voxel decoder in this framework with our implementation and train on 25\% of the SemanticKITTI training set.
-As shown in Table~\ref{table_ablation_study_backbones}, our Mamba module can improve the performance of MonoScene from 11.1\% mIoU to 11.7\% mIoU on SemanticKITTI val set.
+Specifically, we replace the 3D voxel decoder in this framework with our implementation, using a mamba feature dimension of 128, and train on 25\% of the SemanticKITTI training set with the training strategy unchanged.
+As shown in Table~\ref{table_ablation_study_backbones}, our \Name encoder can improve the performance of MonoScene from 11.1\% mIoU to 11.9\% mIoU on SemanticKITTI val set.

-\textbf{Memory Usage and Inference Time.} In Table~\ref{table_memory_and_time}, we present a comparative analysis of memory usage and inference time between \Name and M-CONet during both training and inference phases.
-The experiment is trained on 8 A40 GPUs and performed inference on a single RTX 4090 GPU.
-When the mamba feature dimension is set to 384, \Name demonstrates approximately a 20\% reduction in memory usage during training and about a 30\% reduction during inference compared to M-CONet.
-When the mamba feature dimension is reduced to 128, these reductions increase to approximately 49\% for both training and inference memory usage.
-Besides, the inference time of \Name-128 is approximately half of the M-CONet and \Name-128 remarkably surpasses M-CONet in performance.
+\textbf{Memory usage and inference time.} In Table~\ref{table_memory_and_time}, we present a comparative analysis of memory usage and inference time between \Name and M-CONet during both training and inference phases.
+The networks are trained on 8 A40 GPUs and perform inference on a single RTX 4090 GPU.When the mamba feature dimension is set to 384, \Name shows similar memory usage to M-CONet during training but reduces inference memory usage by about 24\%.
+When the mamba feature dimension is lowered to 128, the memory savings are more pronounced, with a reduction of approximately 38\% during training and 44\% during inference compared to M-CONet.
+Additionally, \Name-128 significantly improves inference speed, taking about 35\% of the time required by M-CONet, which highlights its efficiency in resource-constrained scenarios.
+In terms of performance, \Name-384 achieves the highest mIoU, while \Name-128 configurations also surpass M-CONet in performance, providing a balance between efficiency and accuracy.